basselabdo/code-sample/README.md

   }
 ```
 **NOTE:** The secrets are stored in the config file ONLY for dev and testing reasons and also because the repo is private.
 Otherwise, I would create a docker file to and add them as an ENV VARS and build an image of the repository.
 Another solution is download a [mongoDb docker image](https://hub.docker.com/_/mongo) and running it locally instead of targetting the deployed Db in https://scalegrid.io/.
-But, in this case the configs. needs to be chagned in [here](./config/default.json#L4) to target the local Db instead.
+But, in this case the configs. needs to be chagned in [here](./config/default.json#L4) to target the local Db instead, and also each user (team member) will be having their own Db version.

 # Sample Runs
 * Getting an account by `userEmail`: